Fair Square Medicare Wordmark

 .
 Our agents have years of experience and are licensed to sell in all 50 states.
 Different states have different rates for the same plan letters, so do your diligence when researching and shopping around.

 As mentioned above, Plan G offers the most comprehensive coverage.
-It might not be the cheapest Medigap plan available in terms of your monthly premium, as the chart below shows:
+It might not be the cheapest Medigap plan available in terms of your monthly premium.

 However, a monthly premium is not the only factor when choosing a plan.
 You want to think about how frequently you go to the doctor, any major procedures coming up, and whether your family has a history of serious medical issues.
 A common mistake for many when choosing a Medicare plan is making the assumption that they will be spending the same on healthcare when they turn 85 as they currently do when they’re 65.
 Healthcare expenditures typically increase as you age, so you should consider that when choosing a Medicare Supplement plan.